This spot has been added by

 Small island fringed by coral reefs with colorful fish

-Coral reef with turtles and fish
+Steep drop off with corals, turtles and reef fish